Erik Pevernagie

 Erik Pevernagie (born 1939) is a Belgian painter and writer, living in Uccle (Brussels), who has held exhibitions in Paris, New York City, Berlin, Düsseldorf, Amsterdam, London, Brussels and Antwerp.

 Life

-Pevernagie has his background in Brussels, a bilingual city where Latin and Germanic cultures mix.
+Pevernagie is from Brussels, a bilingual city where Latin and Germanic cultures mix.
 He is the son and pupil of the expressionist painter Louis Pevernagie (1904–1970).
 From the start, he was interested in the Anglo-Saxon and Germanic cultural heritage and became a Master in Germanic Philology at the Free University of Brussels (1961).
 He earned a postgraduate degree at Cambridge University (UK) and became a professor at Erasmus University.
-A Master's degree Leisure Agogics (1971) motivated him to create a social & cultural non-profit located on two boats in the Port of Brussels: "Ric's River Boat" and "Ric's Art Boat," which allowed him to meet remarkable characters in the art world.
+A Master's degree in Leisure Agogics (1971) motivated him to create a social & cultural non-profit located on two boats in the Port of Brussels: "Ric's River Boat" and "Ric's Art Boat,", which allowed him to meet prominent figures in the art world.
 He became an associated academician of Accademia Internazionale del Verbano di Lettere, Arti, Scienze.